 Next Time Around

 When your next business problem arises, try asking someone with expertise in the problem’s medium but with only an outside knowledge of your day-to-day operations.
-You may surprised at what you uncover together.
+You may be surprised at what you uncover together.